jeklnd/jeklnd/README.md

-# tl;dr I can help your team develop websites, apps, emails, and more – take a look at my pinned projects!
+# tl;dr I can help your team develop websites, apps, emails, and more – take a look at my pinned projects' live demos!

 - 👋 Hi, I’m @jeklnd.
 - 🚀 Self-taught frontend web developer proficient in HTML, CSS, JavaScript, React, Node.js, Express and other relevant technologies.